The Swiss Freeski Company!

 These skis come with bindings.
 They are mounted on a 'flat deck' ski and so require professional mounting via drilling.
 We can do this for you in our workshop at no extra charge.
 Please see the individual product for more information

-These skis do not include bindings.
-They are sold as 'SKI ONLY' and will need bindings attached separately.
+These skis are sold as 'SKI ONLY' and will need bindings attached separately.
 They are flat decks so will require drill mounting by a ski technician.
-Bindings for these skis are available in our ski bindings section and we can mount them at no extra charge.
+Bindings for these skis are available in our Ski Bindings Section or alternatively use our 'Optional Extras' drop down menu on the product to see a range of bindings that we have chosen as being a suitable match for each individual ski.

 Where You Ski